jatoad/history-quiz-copy/README.md

 ### - score

 ![screen shot of website score boxes](/assets/images/score.png)
 - When submit button is pressed, score is gathered and posted as an alert for the user to see.

+### - revealing correct answers
+- when initially making the web page, i made it so that when the user pressed reveal answers, all answers were shown. this amde it much too easy to get 100% on the quiz.
+- now, when submitting answers and the score is shown, the questions tht are answereed incorrect are also shown but the answers to the questions answered incorrect are nit revealed.

 ### - Future Additions to the Website
 - in the future i would like to add a sign up section, where the user can enter a username into the quiz, and score is displayed on the alert with the username.

 ## - Testing
+- rewrote javascript to make code more readable and concise
 - Website was tested on Safari and Chrome and ran with no issues
 - each question was tested to see if the score worked aswell as the answer button alert
 - page was tested using dev tools to make sure that it was suitable for all screen sizes